RichardMoor75/GitHubMonitor/README.md

 ## ✨ Features

+*   **🌐 Multi-Language Summaries:** Generate AI summaries in any language you configure (e.g., English, French, Spanish).
 *   **🔔 Instant Notifications:** Sends messages to Telegram immediately upon detecting a new release.
 *   **🧠 AI Analysis:** Turns dry technical changelogs into structured reports (New Features, Fixes, Important).
 *   **🔄 Universal Model Support:** Works via OpenRouter API, allowing you to use GPT-4o, Claude 3.5 Sonnet, Google Gemini, and hundreds of other models.